It’s time to acquaint yourself with a few terms and concepts that are fundamental to Forex.

 Profit or Loss is calculated as the difference between the closing and opening prices of an order.

-Profit/Loss = Difference between closing and opening prices x Point Profit
+Profit/Loss = Difference between closing and opening prices (calculated in pips) x Pip Value

 Buy orders make a profit when the price moves up while Sell orders make a profit when the price moves down.